Guilherme774/yariga-dashboard/README.md

 <h1>Yariga Dashboard</h1>

+> API Status: Finished ✅
-> Status: Under development ⚠️
+> Portal Status: Under development ⚠️

 ### That is a MERN Application developed for study purpose.
 ### That is a simple but  project, but i tried to use the best developments, git and clean code practices.